Golden Unicorn Awards: Jury

+The 2017 jury included Scottish actor Brian Cox, English film critic Peter Bradshaw, Canadian-born British producer Elliot Grove (founder of the Raindance Film Festival and the British Independent Film Awards), along with Stuart Brown, BFI's head of programme & acquisitions, and various academics, publishers, and film industry professionals from around the world:

+The jury in 2018 included Brian Cox and actress Olga Kurylenko, along with Stuart Brown, and some of the same and other various academics, publishers, and film industry professionals from around the world.

 Ceremony

 The ceremony takes place every year in a form of a charitable gala following the Russian Film Week.
-The Golden Unicorn Awards collaborated with the Naked Heart Foundation to fundraise GBP 160,000 during the Russian Film Week and the main ceremony in 2018.
-The awards also raised GBP 85,000 for the Gift of Life Charity in 2016.
+The Golden Unicorn Awards collaborated with the Naked Heart Foundation to fundraise during Russian Film Week and the main ceremony in 2018.
+The awards also raised GBP85,000 for the Gift of Life Charity in 2016.

 Golden unicorn symbol

 The symbol of the golden unicorn was chosen as a common notion for the Russian and British nations.
 The golden unicorn was depicted on the Russian Coat of Arms along with St. George in 16th-century Russia.
 The golden unicorn is also one of the symbols of Great Britain.

-Nominations
+The Golden Unicorn statuette was made of Bohemian glass and handcrafted in the Czech Republic.

+Categories

 The Golden Unicorn is awarded for the following categories: